yangyutu/llm_book.github.io/_sources/docs/chapter_training/training_fundamentals.md

 means of a shared trunk and 4 dedicated output heads.
 Image from {cite:p}`gloeckle2024better`.
 ```

-In this work, we generalize the above by implementing a multi-token prediction task, where at each position of the training corpus, the model is instructed to predict $n$ future tokens at once.
-This translates into the cross-entropy loss
+As the model is instructed to predict $n$ future tokens at once, the cross-entropy loss function is given by

 $$
 L_n=-\sum_t \log P_\theta\left(x_{t+n: t+1} \mid x_{t: 1}\right)
 $$

-To make matters tractable, we assume that our large language model $P_\theta$ employs a shared trunk to produce a latent representation $z_{t: 1}$ of the observed context $x_{t: 1}$, then fed into $n$ independent heads to predict in parallel each of the $n$ future tokens (see Figure 1).
+By assuming that the model $P_\theta$ employs a shared trunk to produce a latent representation $z_{t: 1}$ of the observed context $x_{t: 1}$, then fed into $n$ independent heads to predict in parallel each of the $n$ future tokens.
 This leads to the following factorization of the multi-token prediction cross-entropy loss:

 $$
 \begin{aligned}